Quansight/Quansight-website/apps/labs/posts/introducing-code-generator-v020.md

 title: "Introducing PyTorch-Ignite's Code Generator v0.2.0"
 published: July 16, 2021
 author: victor-fomin
-description: 'PyTorch-Ignite is one such practical solution, a high-level library from the PyTorch ecosystem for training neural networks designed to simplify workflow development while maintaining maximum control, flexibility, and reproducibility.
+description: 'PyTorch-Ignite is a practical solution, a high-level library from the PyTorch ecosystem for training neural networks.
+It is designed to simplify workflow development while maintaining maximum control, flexibility, and reproducibility.
 PyTorch-Ignite feels like a natural extension to PyTorch.'
 category: [Machine Learning]
 featuredImage:
   src: /posts/introducing-code-generator-v020/blog_feature_var2